 The Scheme is primarily a long term savings vehicle, and therefore may selectively hold investments outside listed markets to broaden its opportunity set, enhance diversification and benefit from a premium return typically associated with lower liquidity.
 In doing so, the Manager recognises the importance of maintaining a sufficient liquidity across Funds' investments as a whole (whether they are technically listed or unlisted), along with prudent diversification principles.
 This mitigates the potential for markets to harshly price relatively illiquid investments should they need to be realised during times of extreme financial and/or economic uncertainty.
-Investors require confidence in accessing their money as and when required.
+Members of the Scheme require confidence in accessing their money in the event of retirement, withdrawal or transfer to another KiwiSaver scheme.

 The following investment constraints therefore address the minimum liquidity requirements to ensure ongoing Member equity and to acknowledge the cash flow analysis undertaken.
-In addition, they provide the framework for effective diversification of risk across and within the Funds' various asset classes.
+In addition they provide the framework for effective diversification of risk across and within the Funds' various asset classes.

-The Manager may invest in other investments (which are not explicitly stated) that they consider fall within the parameters of permitted investments and that appropriately reflect the risk profile of the Scheme and its Funds.
+The Manager may invest in other investments (which are not explicitly stated) that they consider fall within the parameters of permitted investments and that appropriately reflect the risk profile of the Scheme and its Portfolios and Funds.